-This project will develop a plan for a Class IV separated bikeway and the conversion of the existing Park and Ride into a Mobility Hub that offers access to a variety of sustainable transportation options.
-It will also include complete streets and smart corridor features and access improvements for people walking at four intersections along the corridor.
+This project developed a plan identifying preferred design alternatives for a Class IV separated bikeway and the conversion of the existing Park and Ride into a Mobility Hub that offers access to a variety of sustainable transportation options.
+The plan considered how to include complete streets and smart corridor features and access improvements for people walking along the corridor.

 FACT SHEET | HOJA INFORMATIVA | 情况介绍